 Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

-In order to fulfill their mandate of service to their citizens as well as restore and build citizens’ trust in the public service, it is essential that public services prioritize privacy at every stage of product design and development.
+In order to restore citizens’ trust in the public service, it is essential that governments prioritize privacy at every stage of product design and development when building their digital strategy.
+This is where the concept of Privacy by Design comes in.

 What is Privacy by Design?

 Privacy by Design is an approach that ensures privacy is incorporated into the design and development of digital services from the very beginning.
+It emphasizes proactive and preventative measures taken to protect individuals' privacy rights.

-By embedding privacy into the core of products and services, Privacy by Design aims to create a secure and trustworthy environment for users, thus improving the delivery of your services.
+By embedding privacy into the core of products and services, Privacy by Design aims to create a secure and trustworthy environment for users, thus improving the delivery of services.

 Privacy by Design was first introduced by Dr. Ann Cavoukain, the former Information and Privacy Commissioner of Ontario.